microsoftgraph/msgraph-sdk-powershell/src/Files/beta/docs/New-MgBetaShareListContentType.md

 ### -AssociatedHubsUrls
 List of canonical URLs for hub sites with which this content type is associated to.
-This will contain all hubsites where this content type is queued to be enforced or is already enforced.
+This contains all hub sites where this content type is queued to be enforced or is already enforced.
 Enforcing a content type means that the content type will be applied to the lists in the enforced sites.

 ```yaml